 The images depicting the dampness of clothes, in the above lines, convey a sense of chilly sensation that we get from wet clothes.

-4. In “The Great Expectations” written by Charles Dickens, Pip, the hero of the novel, uses many images to describe a damp morning in a marsh:
+In “The Great Expectations” written by Charles Dickens, Pip (the hero of the novel) uses many images to describe a damp morning in a marsh:

 “It was a rimy morning, and very damp.
 I had seen the damp lying on the outside of my little window… Now, I saw the damp lying on the bare hedges and spare grass,….
 On every rail and gate, wet lay clammy; and the marsh-mist was so thick, that the wooden finger on the post directing people to our village—a direction which they never accepted, for they never came there—was invisible to me until I was quite close under it.”

 The repeated use of the words “damp” and “wet” makes us feel how rough it was for him in that damp and cold morning.
-The thick “marsh-mist” aids our imagination to visualize the scene of mourning at a marsh.
+The thick “marsh-mist” aids our imagination to visualize the scene of mourning in a marshland.

 Function of Imagery

 The function of imagery in literature is to generate a vibrant and graphic presentation of a scene that appeals to as many of the reader’s senses as possible.
-It aids reader’s imagination to envision the characters and scenes clearly.
-Apart from the above mention function, images , which are drawn by using figures of speech like metaphor, simile, personification, onomatopoeia etc. serves the function of beautifying a piece of literature.
+It aids the reader’s imagination to envision the characters and scenes in the literary piece clearly.
+Apart from the above mentioned function, images , which are drawn by using figures of speech like metaphor, simile, personification, onomatopoeia etc. serve the function of beautifying a piece of literature.